Amsterdam Internet Exchange: History

 These traffic speeds made the Amsterdam Internet Exchange the second largest Internet exchange in the world in 2010, when measured by number of connected members and by Internet traffic, next to the Deutscher Commercial Internet Exchange (traffic).

 In September 2013, the board voted to create a legal framework to facilitate an expansion into the United States.
 An AMS-IX press release said that:

 The chosen structure will need to protect AMS-IX's current operation and the AMS-IX Association's customers and members from commercial, legal, financial and technical risks and, more specifically, from interception activities by US government agencies.

 SURFnet, a member of the exchange, had expressed its objection to the proposal, citing the possibility that such interception would be demanded.

-AMS-IX has increased its average internet traffic from about 5 Tbps in March 2020 to about 7 Tbps in March 2021.
+AMS-IX has increased its average internet traffic from about 5 Tbit/s in March 2020 to about 7 Tbit/s in March 2021.